 Montenegro is not only a country of beach holidays.
 Montenegro welcomes discoverers, explorers, adventurers in the best sense of the word, real adventurers and solvers of mysteries!
 The peninsula undeservedly rarely receives the attention of tourists Lustica, but its forts can tell a lot, and the most inquisitive surf will surely convey a message from the depths of the sea from the distant pirate past of these places.
 Today in our lens Austro-Hungarian fortress Arza on the very shore of the Adriatic, as the Montenegrins say, “on the foam of the sea” (i.e. at the foam of the sea).

-Returning to Arza, by the way, it is the only fortress in Montenegro that is locked.
-She is said to be privately owned - so her fate is obviously similar to Mamula's.
-In the meantime, we take the opportunity to explore it in its original form, i. after centuries of destruction since its construction.
-At one time, the Arza fortress accommodated a garrison of 92 soldiers and 2 officers.
-Now the fortress is empty, waves are breaking at the foot of the surrounding rocks, and a visit to this place will undoubtedly be the culmination of a trip to Montenegro!
+Returning to Arza –, it's, incidentally, the only fortress in Montenegro that's locked.
+It's said to be privately owned by –, so its fate is likely similar to Mamula's.
+For now, we'll take the opportunity to explore it in its original state, after centuries of decay since its construction.
+At one time, Arza Fortress housed a garrison of 92 soldiers and two officers.
+Now the fortress stands empty, with waves crashing against the surrounding cliffs, and a visit to this place will undoubtedly be the highlight of your Montenegro trip!